abemedia/abemedia.github.io/_posts/2014-06-21-speed-up-your-github-pages-website-with-cloudflare.md

 ---
 layout: post
-title: "Speed up your GitHub Pages website with CloudFlare"
+title: Speed up your GitHub Pages website with CloudFlare
 categories:
   - blog
   - tutorials
 tags:
   - cdn
   - website performance
   - security
   - github
   - cloudflare
-image: "/images/blog/cloudflare.jpg"
+image: /images/blog/cloudflare.jpg
 author: Adam Bouqdib
 ---

 GitHub Pages is an awesome service, no doubt about that!
 It became even more awesome when they [rolled out updates](https://github.com/blog/1715-faster-more-awesome-github-pages){:target="_blank"} at the beginning of the year, serving all sites through a [CDN](http://en.wikipedia.org/wiki/Content_delivery_network){:target="_blank"}.
 Especially being based in the UK it would have meant a great performance boost, as up until then the websites were being loaded all the way from California and, being heavily OCD when it comes to website performance, this was costing me sleep for months.
 Needless to say I was thrilled about the news!